Thursday, July 23, 2009

 As the last days of July are approaching it hits me that I have seriously neglected my blog.
 If it were a living thing it would have been dead quite some time ago.
 The last time that I sat down and actually added to it was in June and to say the least much has happened since then.

 June was fun and busy.
-The No Doubt Paramore concert happened, World Wide Knit in Public day, Roller Derby, summer kayaking (every weekend), Emerson turned 3, Christian turned 4 and the best thing, we put in an offer on a home!
+The No Doubt Paramore concert came to Raleigh, World Wide Knit in Public day, Roller Derby, summer kayaking (every weekend), Christian turned 4 and the best thing, we put in an offer on a home!

 The last weekend of June we put in an offer on a home in Apex NC- and here almost a month later we are days away from moving in.
 Let's not just skip ahead to August though, July has been full and busy.

-First thing- July 3rd 2009 as we played in our apartment pool I hit my head on the bottom it.
-Three hours, one cat scan and $4000(thank goodness for awesome health insurance) later our trip to the ER was over and I was free to go home with a huge bump on my head and some minor blurry vision.
-My head was super tender the next few days but I was normal by the next morning.
+First thing- July 3rd 2009 as we played in our apartment pool I hit my head on the bottom of it.
+Three hours, one cat scan and $4k(thank goodness for awesome health insurance) later our trip to the ER was over and I was free to go home with a huge bump on my head and some minor blurried vision.
+My head was super tender the next few days but I was normal by that weekend.

 Jordan is now a Technical Artist at Epic- no longer and environment artist.
 I think he is enjoying it, mainly because he has been staying late so much just because he wants to.
 I am definitely happy for him with this new step in his career.

-Tomorrow is July 30th and we close on our first house.
+Tomorrow is July 30th and we close on our first home.
 It is beginning to settle in that I am going to be in a house this weekend and I am quite excited about the entire thing.
-No more neighbors literally right outside your door and next, below and or above you.
-Saturday we move in and pay our last month's rent on our current place.
+No more neighbors literally right outside your door.
+Saturday we move in and pay our last month's rent forever!

-Eventually I will get around to posting some pictures-- eventually I return to my typical life.
+Eventually I will get around to posting some pictures-- eventually will I return to my typical life.

 Wednesday, June 10, 2009